Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Monthly costs range from $180-320 depending on dosage and source.
 Compounded BPC-157 from licensed pharmacies typically costs $220-280 per month for standard dosing.
 Research-grade peptides may be less expensive ($150-200) but lack pharmaceutical oversight.
 FormBlends offers pharmaceutical-grade BPC-157 with physician supervision at competitive pricing within this range.

 Thymosin Alpha-1 (Tα1) is a naturally occurring immunomodulatory peptide originally isolated from the thymus gland.
-This 28-amino acid peptide plays a key role in T-cell maturation and immune system regulation.
+This 28-amino acid peptide matters in T-cell maturation and immune system regulation.
 For long COVID patients, Tα1 addresses the persistent immune dysfunction that characterizes PASC, including T-cell exhaustion, autoimmune reactions, and chronic inflammation.
 The peptide enhances both innate and adaptive immunity while preventing excessive inflammatory responses that can damage tissues.

 The standard protocol involves subcutaneous injections of 1.6 mg twice weekly for 8-12 weeks.
 Some physicians prefer a loading phase with daily injections for the first week, followed by the standard twice-weekly schedule.
 Injections are typically administered in the abdomen or thigh using insulin syringes.
 The peptide requires refrigeration and should be reconstituted fresh.
 Treatment response is usually evident within 2-4 weeks, with peak benefits occurring around week 8-10.